 2. We like to think that all good ideas are valued and recognized.
 How true is that in practice?

 Sadly, credit is not always given where it is due, especially when it is due to a woman.
 I’ve heard countless stories about women making a suggestion that doesn’t get picked up, but then when a guy makes the same suggestion later, all of a sudden everyone is enthusiastic about it.

 Researchers studying mixed-gender work teams in male-dominated fields found that when a group’s successful problem solving was evaluated by an outsider not present for the collaboration, if it wasn’t specified exactly who did what, it was automatically assumed that a man was the top performer and deserves the credit.
 That’s really concerning, especially when management teams are doing reviews or considering promotions.

 3. What are some key differences between how men and women make decisions?

 Actually, research by neuroscientists is showing that under normal circumstances, men and women actually approach a problem the same way.
-But put them under stress — maybe a deadline, the threat of a product being cut — and you’ll see a difference.
+But put them under stress — maybe with a deadline, the threat of a product being cut — and you’ll see a difference.
 Men suddenly become much more drawn to risks and big rewards than normal.
 Women do the opposite; they want to do what they know will work, what has worked in the past, what they know they have the full resources to accomplish.